Tambuwal Takes Presidential Campaign to South-west - THISDAYLIVE

-A leading presidential aspirant on the platform of the Peoples Democratic Party (PDP), Governor Aminu Waziri Tambuwal of Sokoto State, has taken his campaign to the South-west geo-political zone with a promise to provide purposeful and visionary leadership that will unite the country, saying Nigerians needs fresh ideas.
+A leading presidential aspirant under the platform of the Peoples Democratic Party (PDP), Governor Aminu Waziri Tambuwal of Sokoto State, has taken his campaign to the South-west geo-political zone with a promise to provide purposeful and visionary leadership that will unite the country, saying Nigerians need fresh ideas.

-Tambuwal told a crowd of PDP supporters and delegates at the Osun State party secretariat on Wednesday night that there was urgent need to provide a credible alternative that will oust the President Muhammadu Buhari-led government, which he said had failed in all ramifications.
+Tambuwal told a crowd of PDP supporters and delegates at the Osun State party secretariat on Wednesday night that there is the urgent need to provide a credible alternative that will oust the President Muhammadu Buhari-led government, which he said had failed in all ramifications.

 “This country is at a cross road; we need leaders that can bring people together and reunite us, bring the country together and secure it.